-Another very famous deer, and the highest scoring free range buck of all time, finds its way onto the list next.
-Yes, the two largest bucks ever did not fall to the bullet or arrow of a hunter.
+Another very famous deer, and the highest-scoring free-range buck of all time, finds its way onto the list next.
+Yes, the two largest bucks ever didn't fall to the bullet or arrow of a hunter.

 This buck is known as the Missouri Monarch.
 A mature Missouri buck that showcased some serious head gear that totaled up to a staggering 333 7/8 inches, making it the largest scored whitetail ever.
 The B&C world record was found by a hunter in St. Louis County, Missouri, back in 1981.